rmjarvis/TreeCorr/docs/params.rst

       any format of input catalog.

-    - Also, if the given column only applies to one of the two input files (e.g. k_col for an n-kappa cross-correlation) then you may specify just the column name or number for the file to which it does apply.
+    - Also, if the given column only applies to one of the two input files (e.g. k_col for an count-scalar cross-correlation) then you may specify just the column name or number for the file to which it does apply.